frictionlessdata/frictionless-py/docs/references/api-reference.md

 - `basepath?` _str_ - A basepath of the resource
   The fullpath of the resource is joined `basepath` and /path`

+- `innerpath?` _str_ - A ZIP datapackage descriptor inner path.
+  Path to the package descriptor inside the ZIP datapackage.
+- `Example` - some/folder/datapackage.yaml
+- `Default` - datapackage.json

 - `detector?` _Detector_ - File/table detector.
   For more information, please check the Detector documentation.